-Report for America corps members receive an initial training in June to prepare them for the year ahead, plus continued training and mentoring throughout their term of service.
+Report for America corps members receive training and mentorship from world-class journalists throughout their term of service.

 Each corps member is paired with a mentor who is uniquely positioned to help them excel in their roles and who will provide support and encouragement throughout the year.
 Our mentors are veteran, award-winning journalists from print, broadcast, digital, non-profit news and academia.
 They represent a diverse group in every aspect of the word and we are proud to have them supporting journalism and the next generation of journalists.